 The programme has proved particularly popular with experienced candidates who are already working in the sport sector and who wish to broaden their understanding of the key economic, social and political factors driving change in their particular sport sector with particular reference to the governance of their sport.

 It is possible for applicants who only wish to study one module to enrol as an Associate Student.
-In order to apply to study one module as an Associate Student it is necessary to complete an Associate Student application form indicating the individual module chosen for study.
+In order to apply to study one module as an Associate Student it is necessary to complete an Associate Student application form (which will involve creating an application on the Birkbeck course applications system) indicating the individual module chosen for study.
 A list of the Sport Management Modules available for study individually are available on the Management Department website in the list of all postgraduate modules in the Management Department.
 These include: Sport Economics, Sport Governance & Regulation, Strategic Sport Marketing, International Sports Law, Sport Business & Event Management, Sport Policy and Development and Sport in Society.

-The Master programme in European Sport Governance (MESGO) is led by a partnership between Birkbeck Sports Business Centre and four other leading European universities: the Centre De Droit Et D’Economie Du Sport, University of Limoges (France); Johannes Gutenberg University Mainz (Germany); Institut Nacional D’Educacio Fiscia De Catalunya, University of Lleida (Spain); and Science Po Paris (France).
+The Master programme in European Sport Governance (MESGO) is led by a partnership between Birkbeck Sports Business Centre and four other leading European universities: the Centre De Droit Et D’Economie Du Sport, University of Limoges (France); Johannes Gutenberg University Mainz (Germany); Institut Nacional D’Educacio Fiscia De Catalunya, University of Lleida (Spain); HEC Lausanne, University of Lausanne (Switzerland).
 Aimed at executives with at least five years’ senior management experience in sport organisations such as international, European and national federations, the programme is designed to provide a comprehensive overview of the key debates and challenges facing sport organisations in an era of rapid change in European sport.
-The programme is being supported by six of Europe’s leading team sport confederations: CEV (the European Volleyball Confederation); EHF (the European Handball Association); FIBA Europe (International Basketball Confederation-Europe); FIRA-AER (European Rugby Association); UEFA (Union of European Football Associations); and the International Ice Hockey Federation (IIHF).
+The programme is being supported by five of Europe’s leading team sport confederations: CEV (the European Volleyball Confederation); EHF (the European Handball Association); FIBA Europe (International Basketball Confederation-Europe); UEFA (Union of European Football Associations); and the International Ice Hockey Federation (IIHF).

 The MSc Management with Sport Management first provides a general foundation in business and management, but then allows students to specialise in the sub-discipline of sport management.
 The dissertation element of the programme requires that students focus their research on the sport industry.